 “Under most conditions, the best roof for your bedroom is the sky.
-This commonsense arrangement saves weight, time, energy and money.”
+This common sense arrangement saves weight, time, energy and money.”

-- Colin Fletcher, The Complete Walker 3, 1989.
+~ Colin Fletcher, The Complete Walker 3, 1989.

-The perfect shelter for all conditions does not exist, however, generally speaking we are looking for something which keeps us dry when it rains, holds up well in high winds, keeps out the bugs and doesn’t weigh the proverbial tonne.
+The perfect shelter for all conditions does not exist, however, generally speaking we are looking for something that keeps us dry when it rains, holds up well in high winds, keeps out the bugs and doesn’t weigh the proverbial tonne.

-Practice multiple pitching configurations (eg. Lean-to, A-Frame, Half-Pyramid and Flying Diamond – see Videos below) at home before embarking on an overnight excursion into the backcountry.
+Practice multiple pitching configurations (e.g. Lean-to, A-Frame, Half-Pyramid and Flying Diamond – see Videos below) at home before embarking on an overnight excursion into the backcountry.
 This is not a skill you want to be learning in driving wind and rain after a long day’s walk.

-- Versatility: Tarps are more versatile than tents, but they require more creativity on the part of the hiker.
+- Creativity: Tarps are more versatile than tents, but they require more creativity on the part of the hiker.
 If you don’t hike with poles you will need to rely on trees, sticks, logs or rocks in order to erect your shelter.

 - Knots: If you are planning on using a tarp, you need to know some basic knots.
 See Knots in the SKILLS section for details.

 Tent pegs and guylines: A tarp should be pitched tautly.
 The key to a taut pitch is an even distribution of tension.
 In order for this to be achieved, you should always have sufficient guylines and tent pegs.

-- Four Keys to a Successful Tarp Pitch:
+Four Keys to a Successful Tarp Pitch

-- Campsite selection,
+- Campsite selection.